rmonaghanjr/aoc2022/README.md

 # aoc2022
-Advent of Code 2022 C++ preparation
+Advent of Code 2022 solutions.